abdurrahmanekecik/Realtime-Chat-with-Laravel-Vue/README.md

 php artisan serve
 ```
 Access the site:

-Open an account in Pusher; then enter your account information in the relevant fields in .env.

 If you are working locally, open your web browser and go to http://127.0.0.1:8000/.